 It is acceptable-and sometimes desirable-for merit badges to be taught in group settings.
-This often occurs at camp and merit badge midways or similar events.
+This often occurs at camp and merit badge midways, fairs, clinics, or similar events.
 Interactive group discussions can support learning.
 The method can also be attractive to "guest experts" assisting registered and approved counselors.
-Slide shows, skits, demonstrations, panels, and various other techniques can also be employed, but as any teacher can attest, not everyone will learn all the material.
+Slide shows, skits, demonstrations, panels, and various other techniques can also be employed, but as any teacher can attest, not everyone will learn all the material

 There must be attention to each individual's projects and his fulfillment of all requirements.
 We must know that every Scout -actually and personally- completed them.
 If, for example, a requirement uses words like "show," "demonstrate," or "discuss," then every Scout must do that.
 It is unacceptable to award badges on the basis of sitting in classrooms watching demonstrations, or remaining silent during discussions.

 It is sometimes reported that Scouts who have received merit badges through group instructional settings have not fulfilled all the requirements.
 To offer a quality merit badge program, council and district advancement committees should ensure the following are in place for all group instructional events.

-- Merit badge counselors are known to be registered and approved. - Any guest experts or guest speakers, or others assisting who are not registered and approved as merit badge counselors, do not accept the responsibilities of, or behave as, merit badge counselors, either at a group instructional event or at any other time.
-Their service is temporary, not ongoing. - Counselors agree not to assume prerequisites have been completed without some level of evidence that the work has been done.
+- A culture is established for merit badge group instructional events that partial completions are acceptable expected results. - A guide or information sheet is distributed in advance of events that promotes the acceptability of partials, explains how merit badges can be finished after events, lists merit badge prerequisites, and provides other helpful information that will establish realistic expectations for the number of merit badges that can be earned at an event. - Merit badge counselors are known to be registered and approved. - Any guest experts or guest speakers, or others assisting who are not registered and approved as merit badge counselors, do not accept the responsibilities of, or behave as, merit badge counselors, either at a group instructional event or at any other time.
+Their service is temporary, not ongoing. - Counselors agree to sign off only requirements that Scouts have actually and personally completed. - Counselors agree not to assume prerequisites have been completed without some level of evidence that the work has been done.
 Pictures and letters from other merit badge counselors or unit leaders are the best form of prerequisite documentation when the actual work done cannot be brought to the camp or site of the merit badge event. - There is a mechanism for unit leaders or others to report concerns to a council advancement committee on summer camp merit badge programs, group instructional events, and any other merit badge counseling issues-especially in instances where it is believed BSA procedures are not followed.
 See "Reporting Merit Badge Counseling Concerns," 11.1.0.0. - There must be attention to each individual's projects and his fulfillment of all requirements.
 We must know that every Scout-actually and personally-completed them.